by Cynthia M. Johnson, MA

-This is a procedure to take joint fluid out of a joint using a sterile needle.
-This can be done in most of the joints in the body, but it is usually done on larger ones (eg, knee, shoulder).
+Arthrocentesis takes joint fluid out using a needle.
+It can be done in most of the joints in the body.
+It is usually done on large joints like the knee or shoulder.

 Reasons for Procedure